 What Would a Trade Look Like?

-Tufte is on a two-way deal which allows him to pass through waivers without the risk of being claimed, and the Panthers could utilize him as an extra depth forward for the playoffs, and as a top-six forward in the American Hockey League (AHL).
+Tufte is on a two-way deal, and he can likely pass through waivers without being claimed, and the Panthers could utilize him as an extra depth forward for the playoffs and as a top-six forward in the American Hockey League (AHL).
 Both teams benefit from a deal like this, and while the belief is the Panthers don’t want to move Rodrigues as a cap dump, they may not have a choice.

 As the 2025-26 season approaches, be sure to continue following The Hockey Writers as your source for news from around the NHL and the hockey world.